 The cost of Invisalign depends on various factors, such as the level of misalignment, the existing condition of your teeth, the number of aligners necessary, whether you need Invisalign attachments on the front teeth, and other factors.
 You should be prepared to pay several thousand dollars, but the specific cost can’t be generalized.
 Generally speaking, Invisalign treatments aren’t covered by dental insurance unless medically necessary, and even then, the insurance may cover the cost up to the cost of braces.
 Please contact your Invisalign dentist to discuss the cost of your Invisalign treatment.

 The cost of traditional braces is certainly lower than the cost of Invisalign aligners.
 However, the specific cost depends on your unique needs, misalignment concerns, and the types of braces used.
 Dental insurance may cover the cost in some cases, but only up to a certain point.
 Please contact your orthodontist for more information.

 Schedule an appointment for Invisalign braces today.

-URBN Dental has some of the most reliable Invisalign dentists and orthodontists in Houston, TX.
+URBN Dental has some of the most reliable Invisalign dentists and orthodontists near me in Houston, TX.
 We carefully examine your teeth, provide a virtual simulation of your orthodontic treatment, and ensure complete transparency with the billing.
 You’ll know exactly what you’ll owe for the treatment in advance.
 For more information, please schedule an appointment for Invisalign braces in Uptown or Midtown Houston today.